Decoding the Language of Tuberculosis and Making It Simple

 Young Adolescents

-Health Volunteers is actively working to support India’s TB elimination goals and empower youth through the Youth Against TB campaign.
+Health Volunteers is actively working to support India’s TB elimination goals and empower youth through the world tb day campaign campaign.
 Together, we can turn this vision into reality.
 Join us today to create a TB-free future where no one is left behind.

 Let’s unite for a healthier, stronger India—because the fight against TB starts with you.